 Potential Community Partners

-Find partners in your community who will work with your students on projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on projects.
+Engage the youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.

 - Easter Seals